-The faculty of each college and department shall develop a document stating guidelines for applying the University criteria in accordance with the highest standards appropriate to each discipline and the special circumstances of the college and department.
+The faculty of each college, department, and the library, shall develop a document stating guidelines for applying the University criteria in accordance with the highest standards appropriate to each discipline and the special circumstances of the college and department.
 Guidelines developed by the colleges and departments must be approved by the Dean and Provost.
+Guidelines developed by the library must be approved by the library director and the Provost.

 Specific procedures exist for evaluating how well faculty members fulfill these criteria.
-Each year department chairpersons and deans shall provide written evaluations of each faculty member under their jurisdiction, and provide a copy of each evaluation to the faculty member (see Probationary Appointments Section ©)).
+Each year department chairpersons and deans shall provide written evaluations of each faculty member under their jurisdiction, and provide a copy of each evaluation to the faculty member (see Probationary Appointments Section C)).
 Department chairs and deans shall avail themselves of all means at their disposal--which may include the annual faculty activity report, faculty consultation, student evaluation, and other formal student input in making such evaluations.

 Each faculty member shall receive a formal statement from the chairperson on the adequacy of performance in meeting the evaluation criteria of the department, college and the university.
-Provided annually, this formal statement assesses the effectiveness of the faculty member's teaching and professional service, and of research and/or creative production for Instructors and Professional faculty members.
+Provided annually, this formal statement assesses the effectiveness of the faculty member's teaching and professional service, and of research and/or creative production for Instructors and Professorial faculty members.
 These evaluations shall be promptly discussed with each faculty member being evaluated.
 In this manner, each faculty member shall be informed on a yearly basis whether she or he is making satisfactory progress toward tenure and promotion.
 Before the evaluation is placed in the faculty member's permanent file or forwarded to higher levels, the faculty member shall be given ample opportunity to append comments or rebuttal to the evaluation report.
 The department chairperson shall then discuss each evaluation in detail with the dean.
 In the event a substantive change is made in an evaluation at any point subsequent to the department level, the faculty member shall be provided a copy of the revised evaluation and will be given an opportunity to respond in writing.